How to choose a pet sitter

-We think a lot about who to hire as a sitter for our children – but what about for our pets?
+We think a lot about who to hire as a sitter for our children – but what about for our furry friends?

-If you’re going away, you may want to consider the benefits of a pet sitter, for both you and your pet.
+If you’re going away, you may want to consider the benefits of a pet sitter.

 What should I look for?